-After generating period profits, plant $j$ decides whether to enter the export market in the following period.
-This decision involves incurring non-convex costs, denoted as $\gamma_{jt}$, which are observed by the plant before making the choice but are unobserved by the econometrician.
-These costs are independently drawn from a distribution $G(\cdot|e_{jt})$, which varies based on the plant's current export status.
-Specifically, if the plant is not currently exporting ($e_{jt}=0$), it faces start-up costs that are distinct from the continuation costs encountered by current exporters ($e_{jt}=1$).
-Once the exporting decision is made, the plant then determines the optimal investment level $I_{jt}$ for the current period, taking into account the convex investment costs $C(I_{jt}, K_{jt})$.
+After input allocation, plant $j$ decides whether to enter the export market in period $t+1$.
+Following \citet*{das2007market, aw2011r, rho2016firm}, we model this choice as involving non-convex costs $\gamma_{jt}$, which the plant observes but the econometrician does not.
+We specify these costs as independent draws from distribution $G(\cdot|e_{jt})$, conditional on current export status.
+Non-exporters ($e_{jt}=0$) face start-up costs that differ from the continuation costs borne by active exporters ($e_{jt}=1$).
+After resolving the export decision, the plant chooses investment level $I_{jt}$, incurring convex adjustment costs $C(I_{jt}, K_{jt})$.

-The following Bellman equation describes the ex-ante expected value of plant $j$ (or integrated value function; \cite{rust1987optimal}), denoted by $EV(\Sigma_{jt}, e_{jt})$:
+We represent the ex-ante expected value of plant $j$ through the Bellman equation: